-Date of Review : Prepar ed By : Item 項目 Activities/ Locations 工序 / 地點 Hazard 危害 D Likelihood 可能性 Degree 程度 Consequence 嚴重性 Risk 風險 Action 執行 Personal Protective Equipment 個人防護 用具 Training 訓練 Original Risk 原有風險 Residual Risk 剩餘風險 1 Construction planning and selection of person employed on dismantling of temporary lift shaft metal platform inside the constructed lift Unfamiliar with site entyironm ent; Unfamiliar with the hazards associate d with the task and start working without authorizati on on site; F4 C3 В The dismantling of the lift shaft platform should strictly follow the dismantling sequence and drawing.
+Date of Review : Prepared By:

+A ativities / D egree 程度 Personal Protective 0 D Item 項目 Activities/ Locations 工序/地點 Hazard 危害 Likelihood 可能性 Consequence 嚴重性 Risk 風險 17, 17, 17, 18, 18, 18, 18, 18, 18, 18, 18, 18, 18 Action 執行 Equipment 個人防護 用具 Training 訓練 Original Risk 原有風險 Residual Risk 剩餘風險 1 Construction planning and selection of person employed on dismantling of temporary lift shaft metal platform inside the constructed lift Unfamiliar with site environm ent; Unfamiliar with the hazards associate d with the task and start working without authorizati on on site; F4 СЗ В The dismantling of the lift shaft platform should strictly follow the dismantling sequence and drawing.
 The trade worker should carry the drawing which mark with dismantling sequence every time with him on work.
 Appointed trade worker for dismantling task should receive special training and briefing by MC & S/C. Only S/C appointed trade worker should carry the task.
 S/C should report to MC if there is any change or substitute of worker.
 Repeat items 1 to 4 by special training or briefing for every NEW appointed trade worker for dismantling task.
 Planning of using safety harness(es) with energy absorber lanyard and D hook worn by appointed trade worker.
 Planning of reserved tie holes which specifically for the purpose of anchor point to secure 16 mm tie rope anchorage.
 Planning of appointed competent person for the dismantling work duties, which he shall supervise the trade worker doing his task and take record of the details.
 Design stage: Project Engineer + Senior Site Superintendent + S/C Site in charge + Competent Person + Safety Officers Work stage: Area Foremen + S/C Site in charge + Competent Person + Trader Workers safety helmet, safety shoes, safety harness, energy absorber lanyard, D hook method statement briefing & (trade training) & use of safety harness В A